Linear Model and Extensions: Cochran's formula

 Figure \ref{fig::cochranformula} shows the interplay among three variables.
 Theoretically, we can discuss a system of more than three variables which is called the {\it path model}.
 This more advanced topic is beyond the scope of this book. \citet{sewall1921correlation, wright1934method}'s initial discussion of this approach was motivated by genetic studies.
-See \citet{freedman2009statistical} for a textbook introduction.
+Problems \ref{hw07::baron-kenney} and \ref{hw07cochran::path} are two examples.
+See \citet{freedman2009statistical} for a critical textbook introduction.